 }

 This is a lot cleaner and easier to work with than the original multi-nested object.
-This method has a ton of use cases that can be applied directly onto it.
+This method has a ton of use cases that can be applied directly to it from other classes.
 The DTO classes can house multiple methods that allow you to interact with the data all in one place.
 Simply add more methods to this class, and you have all of your logic in one place.
-For more information on this topic, Laravel Saloon has written a full integration guide on DTOs, which can be found here.
+This is a nice pattern to follow - if you ever find yourself working with complex data structures that aren't in a class, consider putting that data structure in a class so that your application is easier to maintain.

 The last point that I would like to cover is probably one of the most painful points for developers.
 That is, "How to test an API?".
-When testing APIs, it is normally a good practice to ensure that you do not make an actual HTTP request in the test suite, as this can cause all kinds of errors.
-Instead, what you want to do is use a 'mock' class to pretend that the API was sent.
+No PHP app's testing is complete without some level of API testing.
+When testing REST APIs, it is normally good practice to ensure that you do not make an actual HTTP request in the test suite, as this can cause all kinds of errors.
+Instead, what you want to do is use a 'mock' class to pretend that the REST API request was sent.

 Let's take a look based on our above example.
-Using Laravel Saloons built-in testing helpers, we can do a full range of tests by adding the following in our test cases:
+Using Laravel Saloons built-in testing helpers, we can do a full range of tests by adding the following to our test cases:

 use Sammyjo20\SaloonLaravel\Facades\Saloon;